In this day and age, our daily activities require us to plan, so we need to manage things accordingly.

 The first step is defining the project through:

 - Identifying a need or a problem that the project will solve

 - Identifying opportunities you can use to solve the problem

 - Understanding whether the project is feasible and will solve the problem

 - Defining the scope of the project and the deliverables

 - Identifying the stakeholders and defining the necessary resources

-The analysis you conduct in this phase of the project life cycle will help you understand how your project will be progressing in the future and organise and assemble all the necessary people and resources.
+The analysis you conduct in this project life cycle phase will help you understand how your project will progress and organize and assemble all the necessary people and resources.